Video-assisted Thoracoscopic Surgery

 - Video-assisted Thoracoscopic Surgery Precare

 - En Espanol

-- Video-assisted thoracoscopic (thor-ah-KOS-kah-pik) surgery (VATS) is surgery done to look inside your chest using a video scope.
+Video-assisted thoracoscopic surgery (VATS) is surgery to look at your lung with a scope.
+A scope is a long tube with a camera on the end.
 VATS is usually done to diagnose or treat conditions of the lungs and pleura (thin lining covering the lungs).
 These conditions include infections, cancer, and too much air or fluid in the chest cavity.
-VATS may also be done to give medicines directly to the lungs or do a biopsy (take tissue samples).
-Your caregiver may also remove small lung nodules (lumps) or a portion of the lung using this surgery.
-VATS may also diagnose conditions of the spine or esophagus.

 The week before your surgery:

 - Write down the correct date, time, and location of your surgery.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need blood tests before your surgery.
 You may also need a chest x-ray, EKG, or pulmonary function test.
 Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location for each test.